 Send us an email and we’ll be happy to arrange a time to chat through everything with you and answer any questions you may have.

 We value our guests, so everyone who travels with the Wildlife Collective will automatically receive a 5 percent discount on all subsequent tours.
 It’s our way of saying thank you for your support!

 All of our tours have a conservation focus.
 We will learn about the challenges facing our primary subject and ongoing conservation work.
 Plus, every tour makes a donation to a conservation partner.

 We take you to the world’s most amazing wilderness destinations, which were chosen based on our ability to offer our guests the ultimate wildlife photography experience.

-With our briefing sessions and hands on learning, you are going to leave our tours as a better photographer, with a better understanding of behavior, composition, and post-processing.
+Every tour includes photography sessions before, during, and after the tour.
+With our hands on learning, you are going to leave our tours as a better photographer.
+Ask us anything at anytime!

-We will never exceed 6 clients per instructor, and in most tours, the ratio will be even smaller.
+We will never exceed 8 clients per instructor, and in most tours, the ratio will be even smaller.
 This ensures that you get the personalized attention that you deserve on our tours.

 We work with the world’s best wildlife guides, who also happen to be our good friends.
-They are well- experienced, keep us safe, and put us in the best possible position to create a compelling image.
+They are experienced, keep us safe, and put us in the best possible position to create a compelling image.